alicewish/markdown/series/Hawkman.md

 Hawkman (2002-2006)

 In Ancient Egypt, he was known as Prince Khufu.
 Today he is called Carter Hall.
 Archaeologist.
 Winged Warrior.
 Hawkman.
 He's lived thousands of lives--his soul reincarnated again and again, destined forever to be reunited with his true love.
 That is, until now...

+Hawkman (2018-)

+Spinning out of the events of DARK NIGHTS: METAL, Carter Hall returns to the DC Universe!
+An explorer of the ancient and unknown, Hawkman finds himself embroiled in a long-standing mission to discover the true purpose of his many reincarnations.